vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/index.md

 Welcome to the online home of the Vanderbilt Internal Medicine Residency Handbook (VIMBook.org).
 The Handbook is a peer-reviewed, yearly-updated, publicly-available resource, currently in its 6th Edition (2024-25).

-**Your Chief Editors for the 6th Edition:**
+Chief Editors for the 6th Edition:
-Spencer Lessans, MD, Mulie Giannini, MD, and Kristijan Bogdanovski, MD
+Spencer Lessans, MD, Julie Giannini, MD, and Kristijan Bogdanovski, MD

 A QR code to the online version can be found on the back cover of the handbook.
 An LLM-enhanced Chatbot version of the handbook is currently under development.